-Get even more from your university experience with an extra year of study
+Prepare for your degree with an extra year of study

-Discover our Foundation year courses here, or visit us at an Open Day to find out more.
+Discover our Foundation year courses here, or find out more at an Open Day.

 Foundation years are available for the majority of our courses and you can apply with lower grades.

-Our foundation years are a great option if you want to get into higher education but are not ready to dive straight into an undergraduate degree.
+Our foundation years are a great option if you want to get into higher education but you are not ready for a full undergraduate degree yet.

 - You have been out of education for a while

-- You would prefer a route into higher education which offers more support.
+- You need a route into higher education which offers more support

-As well as helping you make the transition to your full degree, this is a great opportunity to spend a year familiarising yourself with academic writing, university life and your chosen subject.
+As well as helping you get ready for your full degree, a foundation year will introduce you to academic writing, university life and your chosen subject.

-The content of a foundation year is often broader than you will study in a typical degree course.
-Instead you gain a comprehensive overview of a diverse area, such as humanities or business, which can lead into several different specialisms.
-You will leave the foundation year with new ideas, new friends and a head start on your degree.
+The content of a foundation year usually provides a comprehensive overview of a diverse subject area, such as humanities or business.
+This will prepare you for the more specific study that you will do on a full degree course, and help you to choose your specialism.
+You will leave the foundation year with new ideas, new friends and the confidence to start your degree.

 You will choose a specific course when you apply, but you have the option to move onto one of the other degree courses related to the foundation year if you change your mind.